Stuttgart Entry Requirements

 Required Vaccinations

-- No vaccinations are mandatory for travelers entering Germany from most countries
+- None for general travelers from most countries.

 Recommended Vaccinations

-- Hepatitis A and B for travelers with specific risk factors
+- Hepatitis A and B for longer stays or specific risks.

 Health Insurance